-(d) "In Possession" - Possessed in such a manner as to be readily available, nearby, or in close proximity to the passholder and able to be easily and quickly produced on the site in the event the passholder is requested to do so by an authorized agent or law enforcement officer, or State Park and Recreation Department employee authorized to issue citations pursuant to Section 2, Chapter 692, Oregon Laws 1981;

-(e) "Day" - Any part of a 24-hour period running from 12:01 a.m. to the following midnight;

-(f) "Group" - A boating party of 2-16 persons;

-(g) "Group Leader" - A person who purchases a pass as the representative of a group;

-(h) "Passholder" - Any individual person or person within a group for which the appropriate fee has been paid and that individual or a member of the group is in possession of a Deschutes River Scenic Waterway Boaters Pass;

-(i) "Immediate Family" - The spouse and any natural or adopted children of a property owner or the property owner's spouse who reside with the owner of property which immediately abuts the Deschutes River Scenic Waterway.

-(3) When Pass is Required:

-(a) No person shall launch, operate or ride in any boat or engage in any camping, fishing or other activity in connection with being transported by a boat on those portions of the Deschutes River designated as scenic waterways under ORS 390.825, during the time period established in section (4) of this rule, without having first obtained a valid Deschutes River Scenic Waterway Boater Pass (hereinafter referred to as "pass") for the days during which these activities are conducted.
+- (d) "In Possession" Possessed in such a manner as to be readily available, nearby, or in close proximity to the passholder and able to be easily and quickly produced on the site in the event the passholder is requested to do so by an authorized agent or law enforcement officer, or State Park and Recreation Department employee authorized to issue citations pursuant to Section 2, Chapter 692, Oregon Laws 1981: - (e) "Day" Any part of a 24-hour period running from 12:01 a.m. to the following midnight; - (f) "Group" A boating party not to exceed 16 persons in segments 1, 3 and 4 and not to exceed 24 persons in segment 2; the group leader(s) of which posses a properly signed and valid boater pass(es) for not fewer than the total number of persons in the group; - (g) "Group Leader" A person who obtains and signs a Deschutes boater pass via the Internet application process or an authorized boater pass vendor on behalf of a boating group.
+By signing the boater pass, the group leader accepts legal responsibility for the leader's and group members' compliance with all applicable Oregon Parks and Recreation Department, Oregon Marine Board, State of Oregon Liquor, Controlled Substance, Juvenile and Criminal laws and Deschutes River Scenic Waterway rules; - (h) "Passholder" Any individual person or person within a group for which the appropriate fee has been paid and that individual or a member of the group is in possession of a Deschutes River Scenic Waterway Boaters Pass; - (i) "Immediate Family" The spouse and any natural or adopted children of a property owner or the property owner's spouse who reside with the owner of property which immediately abuts the Deschutes River Scenic Waterway. (j) "Boat Accessed Presence" A person's or group's physical - (j) "Boat Accessed Presence" A person's or group's physical presence in the Deschutes River Scenic Waterway in conjunction with being transported in or on a boat; which presence shall be covered by a valid Deschutes boater pass from the time of initial transport by boat until the person or group leaves the Deschutes River Scenic Waterway by boat regardless of whether or not the person or group uses a boat during each day of their presence in the Deschutes River Scenic Waterway. - (3) When Pass is Required: - (a) No person shall launch, operate or ride in any boat or engage in any camping, fishing or other activity in connection with being transported by a boat on those portions of the Deschutes River designated as scenic waterways under ORS 390.825, during the time period established in section (4) of this rule, without having first obtained a valid Deschutes River Scenic Waterway Boater Pass (hereinafter referred to as "pass") for the days during which these activities are conducted.
 A person will be issued, upon payment of the appropriate fee and completion of the pass form, either an individual pass, annual pass, a group pass, or a special pass as specified in section (10) of this rule;